 Brady United (Formerly, The Brady Campaign to Prevent Gun Violence) was started by Sarah Brady and the late James Brady, former press secretary to Ronald Reagan, who was seriously wounded in an assassination attempt on the President.
 Their aim is to reduce US gun violence 25% by 2025, with specific campaign initiatives including educating responsible gun owners about safety at home, expanding background checks, ending family fire, closing unregulated online gun purchases, and mobilizing young people in the fight against gun violence.

-Giffords Courage (formerly Americans for Responsible Solutions) was founded by Congresswoman Gabby Giffords and her husband, retired Navy Captain and astronaut Mark Kelly.
-They work to reduce gun violence and support lawmakers who support responsible policies through national coalitions made up of an impressive list of veterans, law enforcement officers, faith leaders, educators, parents, and responsible gun owners.
-They are
+Giffords (formerly Giffords Courage) was founded by Congresswoman Gabrielle Giffords and her husband, retired Navy Captain, astronaut , and current U.S. Senator from Arizona, Mark Kelly.
+The organization works to reduce gun violence and to support lawmakers who support responsible policies, through national coalitions made up of an impressive list of veterans, law enforcement officers, faith leaders, educators, parents, and responsible gun owners.
+The Giffords Law Center is helping to research policies that will inform effective laws to keep more Americans safe.

 Strengthen background checks for gun purchases by texting CHECKS to 644-33 | Moms Demand